phantombuster/nickjs/PHANTOMJS.md

-Here's how to get started with the CasperJS+PhantomJS driver:
+# Getting started with the CasperJS+PhantomJS driver

 **Step 0:** Create the project, install NickJS and its headless browser driver: